RLOpenCatalyst/catdocs/Catalyst/source/gettingstarted.rst

 RLCatalyst can be installed using one of our Quick Installers

-**Quick install using Installer Script**

-RLCatalyst can be installed using our installer script which bundles the core and the dependencies .
-Refer to :ref:`install-installer` .
-The installer comes with basic seed data to start the application , that includes an admin user and a sample Organization setup

-**Quick install using AWS AMI**

-**Quick install using Vagrant File**

-**Quick install using Docker Image**
+**Quick install using RLCatalyst Public AWS Image**

-**Quick install using VMWare VM**

-**RLCatalyst Workflow**

-RLCatalyst will come with basic setup data which is required to start working with the application.
-Organization, Business Group, Project and a User will be added for you.
-If you want to create New **Organization**, **Business group** and **Project** Follow these steps.
+If you have an AWS account, you can bring up RLCatalyst using the public AMI available.
+The public image is currently available for US east(N.Virginia) region.
+This comes with some basic configurations required by RLCatalyst

+1. From your EC2 dashboard, select N.Virginia region .
+In the Images/AMI link, choose "Public Images" in the dropdown .
+Search for image with AMI ID ``ami-b1e0d3db`` and AMI Name ``rlcatalyst``
+2. Select the rlcatalyst image and hit Launch
+3. On the "Instance Type" page ,choose the instance size as t2.medium or bigger .
+We recommend atleast 4 GB RAM
+4. On the "Configure Instance Details" page, choose your preferred Network and Subnets.
+If you want to assign a public IP to RLCatalyst, then enable "Auto-assign Public IP"
+5. On "Tag Instance" , name your instance
+6. On "Security Group" , add rule to open ports 443 and 3001.
+7. Review and launch .
+Once the instance is in "Running" state , you can access RLCatalyst at http://<ip>:3001 .
+Login using superadmin/superadmin@123

 Add basic data into RLCatalyst
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+RLCatalyst will come with basic setup data which is required to start working with the application.
+Organization, Business Group, Project , Chef Server and a User will be added for you.
+If you want to create your own **Organization**, **Business group** and **Project** Follow these steps.

-Follow the instructions to configure your Organization structure in RLCatalyst
+Follow the instructions to configure your own Organization structure in RLCatalyst .
+Ignore if you want to continue with the existing data

 1. **Create an Organization** structure .
 Refer to :ref:`org-settings` for more help